xxxVincent-L/Web-crawler-related/README.md

 Hope to get those fxxking things done soon! :)

-* Phase I： Login Page
+# Phase I: Login Page

-To be continued :(
+* Success to login

+**session.post(xx,xx,xx)**:

+The first parameter is a url about the login page's security check other than the original login page!